per2jensen/dar-backup/README.md

   The installer makes scripts executable, creates soft links, sets up references to the various config files used.
   The install also generates systemd service files, which can be put in ~/.config/systemd/user/ (they are not deployed).

+  Once installed:

+  - Have a look at config file in conf/, and tweak it to your needs
+  - Then create a backup definition in backups.d/, using the "dar-backup" file as your starting point.

 # <a id="script-features"> Script features

   - Take full backups, differential backups or incremental backups